mohdazam0786/GadgetHUB/README.md

   - `POST /api/cart`: Add items to the cart
   - `POST /api/checkout`: Process payment using Stripe

-## Screenshots

-_Add screenshots of the app here once available._

 ## Contributors

 - **Mohd.
 Azam Siddique** - Full Stack Developer

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.